Choosing a financial adviser

 Not everyone who calls themselves a financial adviser is authorised to give financial advice.
 Some may even be working illegally.
 You can check whether an adviser is authorised by checking the Central Bank’s registers website.

 Always make sure that the adviser you use is authorised to give financial advice before handing over your money or signing any agreement.
 If they aren’t regulated and things go wrong, you may not have access to complaints procedures and compensation schemes.
-For example, the Financial Services Ombudsman cannot investigate complaints against an unauthorised firm or adviser.
+For example, the Financial Services and Pensions Ombudsman cannot investigate complaints against an unauthorised firm or adviser.

 All authorised financial advisers have to meet the requirements of the Central Bank’s Consumer Protection Code when dealing with you.